TITLE Director, Center for Archaeological Research

 IMMEDIATE SUPERVISOR Dean, College of Humanities and Public Affairs

 The Director, Center for Archaeological Research provides leadership and direction, fiscal management, and overall supervision of the activities of the Center for Archaeological Research.
-The Director obtains contracts and grants for the Center and plans and directs the public relations effort of the Center by providing information to University personnel, students, and the public about research and the standards of the Center.
-The Director produces publications, designs and implements scientific field research, conducts laboratory studies and performs multi-disciplinary analysis, and disseminates the results of archaeological research to professional and general audiences.
+The Director obtains contracts and grants for the Center and directs staff in completing the work associated with those contracts and grants, including designing and director research, supervising analyses, producing and editing reports and other deliverables, arranging for permanent curation of any associated collections, and resolving financial accounts.
+The Director, Center for Archaeological Research plans and directs the public relations effort of the Center by serving as the primary point of contact for clients and providing information to clients, University personnel, students, and the public about research and the standards of the Center.
+The Director, Center for Archaeological Research advances the research and education missions of the Center for Archaeological Research in concert with the College of Humanities and Public Affairs and the Department of Sociology and Anthropology.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A Ph.D. in Archaeology, Anthropology, or a related field is required.
+Education: A Master’s degree in Archaeology, Anthropology, or a related field is required.
+A Ph.D. in Archaeology, Anthropology, or a related field is preferred.

 Other: Scope of the position requires occasional evening and weekend work.
 Occasional overnight, out-of-town travel is required.